Central American Spanish: Voseo

+Voseo originates in a formal form of address (roughly equivalent to modern usted) that eventually began to be used among peers in Spain.
+While condemned by Antonio de Nebrija on the first Spanish language grammar in 1492, the change in usage was slower, as in the Americas it became associated with lower classes or in despective usage to servants and indigenous people.
+Scholar Carlos Gagini claims Spaniards that migrated kept the usage as to pretend noble origins.

-The use of voseo enjoys low prestige and is often considered incorrect.
+The use of voseo enjoys low prestige in formal usage and is often considered incorrect.
 Officially, all of Central America is tuteante, however Sandinista Nicaragua adopted voseo as a symbol of nationalism.
 Educated Costa Ricans are also more comfortable using vos, and negative attitudes towards voseo have been changing as of late.
+Using vos between two acquainted males implies trust, while the usage of tú might be perceived as effeminate; conversely, in a male-female conversation, the usage of tú can be perceived as respectful and polite.

+The imperative of verbs used with vos is formed formed by dropping the final -R of the infinitive, and then adding an acute accent to the final vowel to retain the stress:

 The only irregular conjugation in the imperative is the verb ir and ser.

-The conjugation of the present tense follows the pattern of replacing the final -R of the infinitive with an -S and adding an acute accent to the previous vowel.
+The conjugation of the present tense follows the pattern of replacing the final -R of the infinitive with an -S and adding an acute accent to the previous vowel:

 Note how the conjugation of vos presents fewer irregularities compared to tú.

 The main difference of the voseo in Argentina is the conjugation of the subjunctive.
 Rioplatense Spanish prefers the subjunctive forms of tú, whereas in Central America, the vos forms are retained.

 The pronoun usted is used when addressing older, unfamiliar or respected persons, as it is in most Spanish-speaking countries; however, in Costa Rica, Guatemala, and Honduras it is frequently used with younger people, and in Honduras between husband and wife, and friends.
 In Nicaragua, the pronoun is only used among youth during special or formal occasions or when addressing unfamiliar individuals in a formal manner.
 It's also used with most, if not all, profanities familiar to the region.